davis-hoover/opencpi/tools/ocpidev/assets/design-notes2.md

 |   Y     |    N    |    Y   |    Wild scenario.
 The XML file is the only one parsed.
 Library is discovered if and only if the case-insensitive `library` XML root tag exists.   |       |
 |   Y     |    Y    |    N   |    Wild scenario.
 The XML file is the only one parsed.
 Library is discovered if and only if the case-insensitive `library` XML root tag exists.    |       |
 |   Y     |    Y    |    Y   |    Wild scenario.
 The XML file is the only one parsed.
 Library is discovered if and only if the case-insensitive `library` XML root tag exists.  |       |

+# Troubleshooting
+It is VERY useful to run OCPI_LOG_LEVEL=10 ocpidev2 ...args....
+2> log, and then less -r log to peruse the colorized output